scottatron/docker-ruby-pkg/README.md

 Builds Ruby versions in a Docker container using [ruby-build](https://github.com/sstephenson/ruby-build) and packages them using [FPM](https://github.com/jordansissel/fpm)

-Currently only supports Ubuntu 14.04, but could easily be adapted to other distros / versions.
+Currently only supports Ubuntu 14.04, but could easily be adapted to other distros and versions.

 ## Usage